Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

 Arks are short, opaque, meaningless, universal, unique and persistent ids for any records.
 The acronym "ark" means "Archival Resource Key".
-This is a reference to the Noah's ark (digital documents will have a long life) and to the world of archives (Omeka can be an institutional archive) too.
+This is a reference to the Noah’s ark (digital documents will have a long life) and to the world of archives (Omeka can be an institutional archive) too.
 Optionally, the identifiers can be resolved via a service as [N2T], the Name-to-Thing Resolver.